neharmenon05/infosys__springboard_internship/README.md

 | Task 4 | AI Integration           |  AI-powered policy question–answering assistant built with LangChain, FAISS, and LM Studio          | ✅ Done   | [Task 4 Folder](./AI) |

+## General Overview

+The tasks are designed to:
+- Strengthen foundational knowledge of AI/ML concepts
+- Provide hands-on experience in building and deploying APIs
+- Explore integrated platforms for policy navigation and quantum computing basics
+- Develop AI-powered assistants using modern frameworks and libraries

+By following through the tasks, one can trace the journey from basic concepts to practical applications and real-world integrations.
+The repository serves as both a learning record and a reference guide for future projects.

+**Refer to each subfolder for more details about individual tasks, including code, documentation, and outputs.**